 MiceAmaze is a free video game that features a maze with mice and snakes.
 The goal is to bring the most mice to your house by placing arrows on the maze floor.
 But beware the snakes that want to eat them!

 Download MiceAmaze for Windows (XP, Vista, 7, 8)

 If your browser is Google Chrome, you need to tell it to keep the file even if it tells you it might be dangerous (the reason for this warning is that MiceAmaze is not a frequently downloaded program so it is not well-known from Chrome).

 If you are using Windows 8, when you double-click on "Install MiceAmaze", Windows will tell you that "Windows protected your computed".
 You need to click on "More info" and then "Run anyway".

 If you are using a Debian-based distribution (such as Debian, Ubuntu, Linux Mint, etc.) you can directly install the "miceamaze" package that is available in your distribution.

 Download MiceAmaze source code for Linux

-You will need to know how to compile a program.
-The dependencies are SDL, QuesoGLC and OpenGL.
+With the source code version, you need to know how to compile a program.

 Mice will appear continuously.
 Your goal is to bring more mice to your house than other players before the time is over.